 Despite silly studies like this one that purports 95% of shoppers want to be left alone while shopping …

 Don’t write off your customers as wanting less customer service.

 Survey after survey over the past two decades reveals the inability to receive a greeting, prompt service, or find an available associate are the frequent causes of frustration for shopping in a brick-and-mortar store.

 Combatting that takes retail sales training.

 If you have Millennial employees, and I'm sure you do, they have a different learning style than GenX and Boomers.
-When confounded with a problem, Millennials grew up searching the answer on Google.
+When confounded with a problem, Millennials grew up searching for the answer on Google.